 - ⅓ cup vegetable oil (75 grams)

-Puree clementines.
-Slice off the ends and any rough or discolored peel.
-Puree until about smooth.
+- Slice off the ends and any rough or discolored peel from the clementines.
+Puree until about smooth; you don't want big pieces of peel.
 Measure out 1 cup.

-Measure out your ⅔ cup orange juice.
+- Measure out your ⅔ cup orange juice.
 If you didn't have enough puree, add extra orange juice to the puree to make up the difference.
-If you had extra puree, you can use it in place of some of the orange juice.
-Your choice.

-Scoop the batter into greased or lined muffin tins.
+- Scoop the batter into greased or paper-lined muffin tins.
 Fill them ¾ full, almost but not all the way to the top.
-(If you fill them all the way, the batter may overflow and you'll have muffin tops - no one likes a spread out muffin top.)
-If you have extra batter (you might if your muffin tins are small), grease a few extra muffin cups and bake immediately.
-(I consistently get 13 cupcakes.)
-Sprinkle with sugar before baking if desired.
+If you have extra batter (you might if your muffin tins are small), grease or line a few extra muffin cups and bake immediately.
+Sprinkle batter with sparkling sugar before baking, if desired.

 Tanya says